TakaiKinoko/FangBlog/src/content/cuda5-coalesce/index.md

 ### matrix multiplication example

 Recall from [The CUDA Parallel Programming Model - 2.
-Warps](/cuda2-warp) that multidimensional array elements in CUDA are placed into the linearly addressed memory space according to the **row-major** convention.
+Warps](/cuda2-warp) that multidimensional array elements in CUDA are placed into the linearized addressed memory space according to the **row-major** convention.

 Say we have a kernel that computes `M x N`, where both M and N are 2D row-major array.